 The current state of planetary health and equity is not encouraging.
-Despite years of rhetoric and broken promises, despite real progress in development, the number of people living in absolute poverty, defined as living on less than U.S. \$2 a day, is now nearly half of the world's population.
-Those living on half that now number 1.2 billion people.
+Still, progress has been made.
+The number of people living in absolute poverty, recently redefined as living on less than U.S. \$1.90 a day, has dropped from 1.85 billion in 1990 to a 2017 total of 767 million.
+The Sustainable Development Goals, endorsed by Canada, calls for all poverty to be eliminated by 2030.